Ohio Magic by Ben Shahn at the M. H. de Young Memorial Museum

 By Drew Burgess

-Drew Burgess is a studio art and art history professor at the College of Alameda of the Peralta Community College District of California.
+Drew Burgess is an art professor at the College of Alameda of the Peralta Community College District of California.

 Ohio Magic, Ben Shahn, 1945, Tempera on paperboard mounted on hardboard, 26 x 39 in.
 M.H. de Young Memorial Museum.